Halke1986/starsector-ai-tweaks/README.md

 ### Custom ship AI ###

 A reworked ship AI, replacing a significant part of vanilla logic with custom implementation.
 It's still work in progress, and will probably remain so for a long time.
-Currently the custom AI is enabled only for the Guardian and ships with Lidar Array system.
+Currently, the custom AI is enabled only for the Guardian and ships with Lidar Array system.
 The Guardian also has a better build, for even more challenge.